chmanteli/lambda-xbmc-addons/plugin.video.iwannawatch/README.md

 ======================
-Much Movies HD XBMC Addon
+I Wanna Watch XBMC Addon
 ======================

 About
 -----
-Watch a wide selection of movies from muchmovies.org
+Watch a wide selection of movies from iwannawatch.co

 Attributions
 ---------------------
+- Main icon and fanart by jokster | http://www.xbmchub.com
 - Main icon set is based on work done by DryIcons | http://dryicons.com
 - Additional icons are based on work done by David Lanham | http://www.dlanham.com